Existence and Stability of Localized Patterns in the Population Models with Large Advection and Strong Allee Effect: Introduction

 where $\mathcal B[u]=0$ represents either homogeneous Dirichlet or no-flux boundary conditions.
 In particular, they obtain a set of qualitative and numerical results concerning the short time dynamics and steady states of system (\ref{Cosner}).
 Moreover, to study the interaction between two species, they extended equation (\ref{Cosner}) to the following system:

 where $(u,v)$ are the population densities of two species and the dispersal operators are defined by

 and

-while the growth pattern is $g(u+v):=(r-u-v)(u-v-\theta)$ and where $r$ is the given resources.
-Some numerical results for (\ref{14}) presented in \cite{Nancy} demonstrated that two populations cooperate at low densities and compete at high densities.
+while the growth pattern is $g(x,u+v):=(r(x)-u-v)(u-v-\theta)$ and where the resource distribution is given by $r(x)=e^{A(x)}.$ Some numerical results for (\ref{14}) presented in \cite{Nancy} demonstrated that two populations cooperate at low densities and compete at high densities.

 To study this phenomenon, we consider the coupled system (\ref{14}) in the following two cases of $\chi_1$ and $\chi_2$: \begin{itemize} \item[(i).] $\chi_1=\chi$, $\chi_2=1$, where $\chi>0$ represents the speed of the established species; \item[(ii).] $\chi_1=\chi$, $\chi_2=c\chi,$ where constant $c>1$ implies the invading species is faster. \end{itemize} In particular, we prove the existence of non-constant steady states for system (\ref{14}) in case (i) and case (ii), then study their stability properties.